Asher: In rabbinical literature

 Asher was the very one whose endeavor it had always been to reconcile the brothers—especially when they disputed which of them was destined to be the ancestor of the priests (Sifre Deuteronomy 355).
 In Asher 5 of the Testaments of the Twelve Patriarchs, Asher is regarded as the example of a virtuous man who, with singlemindedness, strives only for the general good.
 According to classical rabbinical literature, Asher had informed his brothers about Reuben's incest with Bilhah.
 As a result, Asher was on bad terms with his brothers.
 Once Reuben confessed to incest, the brothers realised they had been unjust towards Asher.
 Asher's motivation is described by classical rabbinical sources as being entirely innocent of evil intent and always in search of harmony between his brothers.

 Asher was born on 20 Shevat 2199 (1562 BCE) and, according to some accounts, died on 2 Shevat.

 Asher married twice.
 His first wife was Adon, a great-granddaughter of Ishmael; his second was Hadurah, a granddaughter of Eber and a widow.
 By her first marriage, Hadurah had a daughter named Serah, whom Asher treated as if she were his own.
 According to the Book of Jubilees 34:20, Asher's wife was named Iyon (probably, "dove").

 Asher's descendants, in more than one regard, deserved their name ("Asher" meaning "happiness").
 The tribe of Asher was the one most blessed with male children, and their women were so beautiful that priests and princes sought them in marriage.
 The abundance of olive oil in the land possessed by Asher so enriched the tribe that none of them needed to hire a habitation.
 The soil was so fertile that, in times of scarcity, especially in the Sabbatical year, Asher provided all of Israel with olive oil.
 The Asherites were also renowned for wisdom.

+In later interpretation

+Some biblical scholars regard the biblical text as indicating that its authors saw the tribe of Asher as being not of entirely Israelite origin; they believe that Asher consisted of certain clans affiliated with portions of the Israelite tribal confederation, but which were never incorporated into the body politic.

+In the New Testament, after the announcement that Mary will become the mother of Jesus, she declares that "from now on all generations will call me blessed".
+This statement has been seen as an echo of Leah's expression of joy after Asher's birth.